guanghuang/Kvr.Query/README.md

 - Only supports 2 levels of relationships.
     - First level relationships are supported by using `IncludeOne` method and `IncludeMany` method.
     - Second level relationships are only supported by using `ThenIncludeOne` method.
-- Only includes the same navigation property onece, not detectsion for duplicate navigation properties.
+- Only includes the same navigation property once, not detection for duplicate navigation properties.
-- `Key` and `ForeignKey` attributes are only suport one property, not support composite key.
+- `Key` and `ForeignKey` attributes only support one property, not supporting composite keys.
+- Lazy loading is not supported, all requests for related entities are eager loading.

 ## 🔧 Supported Frameworks
 - .NET Standard 2.0+